Puneetsharmatech/cloud-hygiene-bot/README.md

 As cloud environments grow, it's easy to lose track of resources.
 This bot tackles key "cloud hygiene" issues:

 * **Unused Resources:** Ever left a VM running or a disk unattached?
 This bot finds them, saving you money.
-* **Terraform Drift:** When your live infrastructure doesn't match your IaC code, things get messy.
-My bot catches this early.
 * **Security Gaps:** It performs quick checks for basic security risks, like public IPs on sensitive services.

 ### 🛠️ The Tech Behind the Bot